mantidproject/mantid/dev-docs/source/BatchWidget/Internals/QtStandardItemTreeModelAdapter.rst

 ==============================

-The :code:`QtStandardItemTreeModelAdapter` is a wrapper around :code:`QStandardItemModel` it helps to enforce the strong typing on :code:`QModelIndex`\ s eliminates some of the boilerplate required when working with the model in the :doc:`../API/JobTreeView`, aiming to prevent :code:`JobTreeView` and higher level classes from working directly with :code:`QStandardItem`\ s.
+The :code:`QtStandardItemTreeModelAdapter` is a wrapper around :code:`QStandardItemModel` which helps to enforce the strong typing on :code:`QModelIndex`\ s and eliminates some of the boilerplate required when working with the model in the :doc:`../API/JobTreeView`, aiming to prevent :code:`JobTreeView` and higher level classes from working directly with :code:`QStandardItem`\ s.

 It's header also contains definitions for :code:`modelItemFromIndex` who's usage in it's raw